The Integer-valued Moving-Average Random Field: Introduction

 More precisely, $\bfY_{s,t}|\varepsilon_{s,t}$ might exhibit (conditional) cross-dependence while different vectors~$\bfY_{s,t}$ are independent of each other (more precisely, the~$(\bfY_{s,t})$ are i.i.d.).
 The possible cross-dependencies within~$\bfY_{s,t}$ as well as their consequences on the stochastic properties of the INMA$(q_1,q_2)$ model \eqref{eq: model inma} are further detailed in Section~\ref{section: Special Cases of INMA Random Fields} below.
 Furthermore, note that we do not need to impose any further independence assumptions between the thinnings and the ``past values'' of $X_{s,t}$ (unlike in the refined INAR random field model according to \citealp{sil_wei_26}), as these are fully implied by the INMA$(q_1,q_2)$ structure.

 The remainder of this article is organized as follows.
 In Sections~\ref{section: Marginal Properties of INMA Random Fields} and~\ref{section: Spatial Dependence in INMA Random Fields}, we investigate fundamental stochastic properties of the INMA random field according to \eqref{eq: model inma}, namely its marginal distribution as well as its spatial dependence structure.
 In particular, we derive closed-form expressions for the bivariate distributions and autocovariances at a given spatial lag $(k,l)$.
 In Section~\ref{section: Special Cases of INMA Random Fields}, we present several special cases of the INMA random field, which appear to be particularly relevant for applications.
 They cover the Poisson INMA random field on the one hand, and special cross-dependence structures for the thinnings in \eqref{eq: INMA representation Y} on the other hand.
+Section~\ref{section: Numerical Illustrations} presents various illustrations of our novel INMA model for count random fields.
+We apply the model to a real-world data example on yeast cell counts obtained by a haemacytometer, we use it for approximating the autocorrelation function (ACF) of an INAR random field, and we briefly demonstrate the effect of a multilateral INMA structure.
 Finally, we conclude in Section~\ref{section: Conclusions and Future Research} and outline possible directions for future research.